Police: Late Georgia Tech player collapsed in dance routine

 The autopsy was conducted Monday by the Georgia Bureau of Investigation, which did not rule on the cause of death.
 Police are awaiting the results of toxicology and other lab reports before deciding if further action is warranted.

 The school announced Adams' death on Sunday, two days before the start of spring football practice.
-He collapsed on campus and was pronounced dead at a nearby hospital at age 21.
+He was 21.

 White, a 6-foot-2, 325-pound rising senior, had battled weight issues but was coming off his best season, starting three games in 2018.
-He was expected to play a key role on Georgia Tech's defensive line this season.
+He was expected to play a key role on Georgia Tech's defensive line this season, their first under new coach Geoff Collins.

 "We particularly mourn his passing since he was a candidate to become a man of Omega and we were ready to welcome him into our fold," the fraternity said in a statement issued to WSB-TV in Atlanta.
 "We pray that God's comfort embraces Brandon's entire family, his fellow Omega initiates, his teammates, his university, and his true friends as well as all that were fortunate to ever meet Brandon Alonzo Adams."